tlaak/london-underground-in-finnish/stations/marble-arch.md

 # Marble Arch

-Marble Arch is served by the Central Line and it's located in the City of Westminster.
+Marble Arch is served by the Central line and it's located in the City of Westminster.

 ## Summary